jungmyung-lee/lifestep-internship/project5/README.md

 This allows XGBoost to:

-- independently evaluate elbow- and wrist-related motion patterns
+- independently evaluate elbow-, wrist-, and hip-related motion patterns
 - learn cross-channel interactions through tree splits
 - retain interpretability at the signal level